roxk/idlgen/README.md

 \**Conceptual dependence* (or logical dependence) means depending on the API or even implementation details of a library when implementing the logic of genrating idl.
 For example, this library depends on the existence `winrt::event_token` (i.e. the type is hard coded) in C++/WinRT to generate event, but does not depend on `wil` to generate property. `wil::*` are expected to be configured as getter/property templates in project properties instead.
 The implementation of this library, however, is free to take a dependency on wil (e.g. installing the nuget).

+## "Bootstrapping" idlgen

+Idl generation from C++ actually involves the classic chicken and egg problem.
+To generate idl, a header file needs to be compiled.
+To compile the header file, C++/WinRT projection need to exist.
+To generate C++/WinRT projection, winmd and thus idl files are required.

+Idlgen solves this problem by inserting a "bootstrap" build step before generating idl.
+During bootstrapping, idlgen would compile existing idl files and forces C++/WinRT to generate projection.
+Said projection would thus allow idlgen to compile all headers and generate idl(s) without issues.

+Bootstrapping is only needed when there is no projection generated yet.
+To prevent doing redundant work, idlgen re-uses as much of existing C++/WinRT targets as possible.
+With C++/WinRT's built-in incremental build support, bootstrapping would be skipped automatically when necessary.

+(The actual details can be tricky, see #53)

 ## Contribution

 Contributions are welcome!
 If you found a bug, please file a bug report.